MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures.md

 In other cases, you use gaze to target an item, and then act on that selection by using a gesture.
 When you gaze, turn your whole head—not just your eyes.
 The cursor will follow.

 ## Gestures
-This section lists the most important gestures to know when working with guides.
+This section lists the most important gestures to know when working with Dynamics 365 Guides.

 ### Bloom
 The bloom gesture opens the **Start** menu (or hides the **Start** menu).
 Most of the time, you only need to use the bloom gesture once to get to **Start**, but sometimes you'll need to use it twice.
 If you're not sure what to do at any time, the bloom gesture is a good way to get reoriented.